ubiquity/rpc-handler/README.md

 - Priority 3: RPCs with `status: 'syncing'` (not fully synced) - sorted by latency
   - May have correct bytecode but need time to sync
   - Useful as last resort for basic calls
-- Excluded: RPCs with network errors, timeouts, or authentication failures
+- Excluded: RPCs with network errors (including CORS errors in browser), timeouts, HTTP errors, or authentication failures (`rpc_error` from test).

 This prioritization ensures:

 - Basic operations (like `eth_call` for token symbol) work reliably by using any responsive RPC
 - Permit2-related operations only use RPCs with exact bytecode match
-- Performance is optimized by selecting the fastest RPC within each priority level
+- Performance is optimized by selecting the fastest RPC within each priority level.
-- Maximum availability through intelligent fallback between priority levels
+- Maximum availability through iterative fallback across the entire ranked list of usable RPCs.

-Note: RPCs may temporarily report incorrect bytecode during chain upgrades or reorgs.
-The manager's caching and priority system handles such transient states gracefully.
+- Load distribution across RPCs for concurrent requests via round-robin starting point selection.

+Note: For browser usage, the effectiveness relies on the `rpc-whitelist.json` containing RPCs with permissive CORS headers.
+The library will filter out non-CORS-friendly RPCs during latency testing.